 - 1. Coordinate the Archdiocesan "Safe Environment" program, which will involve cooperation with parents, civil authorities, educators, the Archdiocesan Human Resources Office, and community organizations in providing education and training for children, youth, parents, ministers, educators, administrators, and others at the Archdiocese and parish/school levels about ways to create and maintain a safe environment for children. - 2.
-Maintain contact with the Archdiocesan Human Resources Office, Department of Catholic Schools, Department of Pastoral Ministry, Seminary, Catholic Charities/Catholic Youth Organization, and the Peninsula Parish School League, as applicable, to ensure that the policies regarding fingerprinting and background checks of personnel regularly involved with children, and the adequate screening and evaluative techniques for deciding the fitness of candidates for ordination, are properly followed. - 3.
+Maintain contact with the Archdiocesan Human Resources Office, Department of Catholic Schools, Department of Pastoral Ministry (which includes the Office of Faith Formation), Seminary, Catholic Charities/Catholic Youth Organization, and the Peninsula Parish School League, as applicable, to ensure that the policies regarding fingerprinting and background checks of personnel and volunteers regularly involved with children, and the adequate screening and evaluative techniques for deciding the fitness of candidates for ordination, are properly followed. - 3.
 Accountability for this Safe Environment program will lie with the pastor for his assigned parish, for the school if one is associated with the parish, and for the athletic programs of his parish/school.
-If a school has no associated parish (e.g., the four Archdiocesan high schools, Saint Thomas More elementary school and Saint Brigid elementary school), the principal of the school is accountable for the school's Safe Environment program and for the school's involvement in the athletic leagues.
+If a school has no associated parish (e.g., the four Archdiocesan high schools, Saint Thomas More Elementary School and Saint Brigid Elementary School), the principal of the school is accountable for the school's Safe Environment program and for the school's involvement in the athletic leagues.
 The principal in these instances will be guided by the Department of Catholic Schools.
 The athletic leagues will help and support the schools and parishes, as they draw their volunteers from them, but the pastor and principal will retain accountability.